SELF-ENQUIRY

 (let faith guide your energy in the direction you wish to go.
 It might feel challenging but it's possible)

-Self Enquiry process can be practiced for any feelings and stories that arise such as anxiety, anger, helplessness, failure and many more ...
+Self-Enquiry can be practiced with any feelings or stories that arise, such as anxiety, anger, fear, or a sense of failure and many more.....